-Located six miles (9.6 km) southeast of the city, Orlando International Airport (Airport code: MCO) is the main point of access for international guests coming to the city and its countless attractions.
-With 40 million people passing through its two terminals each year, it is the second busiest airport in Florida (after Miami), the 13th-busiest in the US and the 29th-busiest in the world.
+Orlando International Airport (Airport code: MCO) is the main point of access for international guests coming to the city and its countless attractions.
+It’s located 6 miles southeast of the city and, with 40 million people passing through its 2 terminals each year, it’s the second-busiest airport in Florida (after Miami) and even ranks among the busiest airports in the world.

 - Gatorland Admission

 - Eat and Play Card – 1 Card for 4 Travelers